mitodl/mitx-grading-library/docs/grading_math/matrix_grader/matrix_grader.md

 >>> try:
 ...     grader(None, student_input) # grade the input like edX would
 ... except StudentFacingError as error:
-...     str(error) # students see this error message
+...     print(error) # students see this error message
-'Expected answer to be a vector, but input is a vector of incorrect shape'
+Expected answer to be a vector, but input is a vector of incorrect shape

 >>> student_input = '0' # scalar; should be a vector
 >>> try:
 ...     grader(None, student_input) # grade the input like edX would
 ... except StudentFacingError as error:
-...     str(error) # students see this error message
+...     print(error) # students see this error message
-'Expected answer to be a vector, but input is a scalar'
+Expected answer to be a vector, but input is a scalar

 ```